-Though holidays like Mother's Day and Father’s Day are causes of celebration for many, for others, they serve as a poignant reminder of loss.
+Though holidays like Father's and Mother's Day and are reasons for celebration for many, for others, they can also serve as a poignant reminder of loss.
 Grief is one of those issues that’s too often spoken about in hushed tones or pushed to the side—especially when it comes to children.

 Read Irwin's article on "How to Support Your Grieving Children on Mother’s Day and Father’s Day" in U.S. News & World Report here.